andyarensman/Hiker-Tracker/README.md

 - Add a new page like the details page, but it shows all hikes (or selected range).
 - Make it work on a mobile browser.
 - Improve the CSS.
 This will probably be the first thing I fix.
 Currently it looks best in a larger window size - as soon as you shrink it and the boxes stack, there is a lot of grey space that looks off.
 Some basic design stuff could also make it look a lot better.
+- Connect it with my PrePacker app somehow.
+Users could select what PrePack checklist they used for the trip to keep track of how often they use certain pieces of gear. [[PrePacker GitHub]](https://github.com/andyarensman/prepacker-app) [[PrePacker App]](https://prepacker.netlify.app/)

 <a id="helpful"></a>
 ## Helpful Resources